F-T-Nkosi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines script displays the first 10 lines of file /etc/passwd 6-third_line script displays the third line of the iacta file 7-file script creates a file name with many special charecters and text in the first line
+5-firstlines script displays the first 10 lines of file /etc/passwd 6-third_line script displays the third line of the iacta file 7-file script creates a file name with many special charecters and text in the first line 8-cwd_state script appends the ls -la results to the file ls_cwd_content